Touro University California College of Osteopathic Medicine

 Student residence options:

 Touro University California employs a housing specialist to assist students in locating suitable housing options.
-The majority of our students live in Vallejo or surrounding communities within a short drive to campus.
+Most of our students live in Vallejo or surrounding communities within a short drive to campus.
 University subsidized housing is not provided.

 Our didactic (pre-clinical) curriculum is system based, integrated, and competencies driven, which means you are prepared to “do” things and not just “know” things.
 Topics are presented in a modular, team-based learning format.
 Learning groups of approximately six students spend two-to-three weeks on each module followed by a comprehensive exam.
 Osteopathic practice and theory are woven throughout our didactic curriculum.